ronnoche/checkleaf/README.md

-# Checkleaf
+# Checkmule

 ## Description

-Checkleaf is a Rails 7 application that monitors anything online, specifically the following:
+Checkmule is a Rails 7 application that monitors anything online, specifically the following:
 - Website Up
 - Redirect Links
 - SEO Checks